suchayarj/WhatsOnYourFace...FakeOrFact/README.md

 Presentation link: https://docs.google.com/presentation/d/1R_a06wiNli2U6VWdJesA7fPcBYRkzlSy-pXg5CKK1ZI/edit?usp=sharing

-**DIRECTORY**
-- src/ : contains py files with functions for the following purposes.
-    - CleanText.py : to pre-process review texts
-    - Model.py : to model using Neural Network MLP Autoencoder for anomaly detection
-    - webscrape-makeupalley.py : to webscrape skincare reviews from MakeupAlley.com
-- img/ : contains graphs and images
-- data/ : contains samples of data used in this project

 **MOTIVATION**

 This project is a continuation from my previous project, What's on Your Face...
 Be Honest( https://github.com/suchayarj/WhatsOnYourFace...BeHonest), where I utilized One-Class SVM to identify fake reviews on Sephora.
 The only apparent difference from Fake and Authentic reviews from last project was the length of the review.
 I am attempting to improve the model's performance by utilizing Autoencoder Neural Network (MLP) for anomaly detection and include rating feature as well.